 Start by signing up for Google Analytics.
 This tool is free and it’s one of the most powerful web analytics software out there for tracking website traffic and getting insights on your visitors’ behaviour on your site.

 There’s always going to be something to do when you’re a one-person marketing team.
 To be effective, you have to first set your goals and then identify the activities you need to do to achieve those goals.

-Get organised, outsource and automate whenever possible, and always monitor the results of your marketing efforts to make sure you’re investing your time, money and energy in the right strategies and channels.
+Get organised, outsource where possible and use the right tools, and always monitor the results of your marketing efforts to make sure you’re investing your time, money and energy in the right strategies and channels.